cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 ![Cloudify_Cluster]( /images/cluster/cluster-architecture.png )

-Cloudify Manager 5.1 introduces a new cluster architecture to Cloudify.
-This cluster is comprised of 3 separate services that construct the entire Cloudify solution:
+Cloudify Manager 5.1 clusters are composed of three separate services that construct the entire Cloudify solution:

 1. Cloudify Management service – The Management service embeds the Cloudify workers framework, the REST API, the User Interface infrastructure and other backend services.